hektor/mono/README.md

 # Personal packages

-This is a repository containing my personal packages.
-At this time the repository is merely meant for getting familiar with publishing my own packages.
+This is a monorepository containing my personal packages.
+At this time the repository is merely meant for getting familiar with publishing my own packages and monorepo's.
 Currently, it consists of a small `numbers` *library*.

 ## `@hektormisplon/numbers`